aziontech/azion-queries/README.md

 - https://api.azionapi.net/accounting/graphql
 - https://api.azionapi.net/consumption/graphql

+> Read more about the Azion GraphQL API and how to use it in the [documentation](https://www.azion.com/en/documentation/devtools/graphql-api/overview/).

 ## Adding timestamp

 To correctly execute a query, you must add a timestamp.
 On the example queries, you'll find a placeholder for the **tsRange** field with `tsRange: {begin:"yyyy-mm-ddThh:mm:ss", end:"yyyy-mm-ddThh:mm:ss"}`, representing the date and time format.
 Replace all placeholders with the proper dates and time you want to query.
 For example: